 Can you delete Journals for me?

 Unfortunately, we cannot delete journals for you at the moment.
-We hope to provide an option for you to delete your own public Journals soon, please submit a ticket for further information.
+If there is a safety concern regarding your public journal, please submit a ticket for further information.

 How do I download a published journal from my profile?

 On a desktop or laptop computer, visit www.vsco.co and sign into your VSCO account.